 An intensive workshop where Fellows will gain the tools needed to revise and refine their pilots and navigate a changing industry landscape

-Designed to support writers with original long-form episodic projects, Film Independent’s inaugural Episodic Lab will take place in Los Angeles in September and October of 2017.
+Designed to support writers with original long-form episodic projects, Film Independent’s Episodic Lab will take place in Los Angeles in August 2018.
 The lab, which will meet several nights a week, will accept a diverse group of 6-8 writers or writing teams and provide them with critical support and mentorship.
 Through personalized feedback from experienced showrunners, creative producers and executives, fellows will gain the tools to revise and refine their pilots and navigate a changing industry landscape.

 The Episodic Lab helps to further the careers of its Fellows by introducing them to industry veterans who can offer guidance on both the craft and business of writing episodic content.
 Each Fellow will be paired with a creative advisor with whom they’ll work one-on-one and in group sessions to further develop their project over the course of the program.
 Additionally, guest speakers will screen and discuss their own work to offer insights into the creative process and industry best practices.
 A final networking and pitch event will offer fellows the opportunity to introduce themselves and their work to studio and network executives.

-The Episodic Lab is supported by Lead Artist Development Funder the Time Warner Foundation and Founding Sponsor Netflix.
-Additional support is provided by the Alfred P. Sloan Foundation.
+The Episodic Lab is supported by Lead Artist Development Funder the Time Warner Foundation and the Alfred P. Sloan Foundation.

 For more information on the application deadline please visit our applications page.